A3onn/mapptth/README.md

 | URL of the proxy to use. | -z \<URL of the proxy> |
 | Print the help. | -h |
 | Print the version. | -V |

+You can stop the crawler with _CTRL-C_ at any moment, this will gracefully stop the crawler and it will finish as normal.

 ### Exemples